opspec-pkgs/golang.coverprofile.assert/README.md

 # Problem statement
 asserts a golang coverprofile meets min coverage

-> note: in usage, VERSION represents a version of the golang.coverprofile.assert pkg
+# Example usage
-# Usage
+> note: in examples, VERSION represents a version of the golang.coverprofile.assert pkg

 ## install